Toneejake/document-tracking-upgrade/README.md

 - Sotomayor, Rolan C.

 ## NOTE:
-Github automation won't work because of the required file srtuecture but can be easily modified by moving the test scripts and required files into the root.
+Github automation won't work because of the required file structure but can be easily modified by moving the test scripts and required files into the root.